Contextualising sexual assault and domestic violence in Australia

 The National Women’s Safety Alliance is one of six National Women’s Alliances advocating for the rights of women in Australia, and collaborating with policymakers to protect those rights.

-Established in August 2021, it plans to provide government with advice from services and experts in the women’s safety sector, including those with lived expertise.
+Established in August 2021, it provides government with advice from services and experts in the women’s safety sector, including those with lived expertise.

 The Personal Safety Survey